Shopify/FunctionalTableData/README.md

 |         | Noteworthy features       |
 ----------|---------------------
-💯 | Functional approach for maintaining table state
-👷‍ | Reusable views and states
+💯 | Declarative approach for maintaining table state 👷‍ | Reusable views and states
 ✅ | Snapshot and Unit tests
 🔀 | Automatic diff in your states